Skip to content

 When was the World Heritage Convention adopted by UNESCO?

-The Convention Concerning the Protection of the World Cultural and Natural Heritage was adopted by the General Conference of UNESCO on the 16th of November 1972.
-The convention came into force on the 17th of December 1975.
+The Convention Concerning the Protection of the World Cultural and Natural Heritage was adopted on the 16th of November 1972.
+It came into force on the 17th of December 1975.

-How many World Heritage Sites exist as of November 2024?
+How many countries have ratified the World Heritage Convention as of November 2024?

-Which sites have been delisted from the World Heritage List?
+Which sites were delisted from the World Heritage List between 2007 and 2021?

 Up Next